google/typedoc-neo-theme/README.md

 Build the plugin by running `yarn build:plugin`.

+After you install the module, you can use this plugin in a build by running:

+`typedoc --theme ./node_modules/typedoc-neo-theme/bin/default --plugin typedoc-neo-theme`

 ### Typedoc options
 This plugin adds additional options that can be placed in your `typedoc.json` file.